Estonia: Wandering through Soomaa National Park

 Aivar gives us a brief pop quiz on the local Estonian landscape.
 “Who can explain to me why the pines here are so scrubby?” he asks.
 We all stumble for the right answer.

 “Because of paludification,” says Aivar, repeated without the slightest hint of an Estonian ascent.
 (English is spoken as clearly as Estonian.)

-From what I learned, paludification is a complicated natural process that eats away at the soils nutrients.
+From what I learned, paludification is a complicated natural process that eats away at the soil’s nutrients.
 Unless you plan to use bog shoes, you will get wet trying to navigate the spongy peat layer.
-That process is achieved with red sphagnum peat moss, a dead sediment of composing vegetation, blocks tree and plant roots from reaching soil and ground water.
+That process is achieved with red sphagnum peat moss, dead sediment of composting vegetation, blocks tree and plant roots from reaching soil and groundwater.